Aaisha-Rani/ai-governance-frameworks/ai-risk-checklist-hiring.md

 - Is sensitive data (like gender or name) handled appropriately?
 - Do we know where the data comes from?
 - Is the data reviewed or updated regularly?
+- **[EU AI Act Art.
+10]** Has the dataset been evaluated for specific biases that could lead to illegal discrimination      under EU law?

  ## 2. Model Risks